underscoreio/essential-slick/src/pages/data_modelling.md

 The other half is known as _sum types_, which we will look at now.

 As an example we will add a flag to messages.
-Perhaps a administrator of the chat will be able to mark messages as important, offensive, or spam.
+Perhaps an administrator of the chat will be able to mark messages as important, offensive, or spam.
 In the database we'll store these as characters: `!`, `X`, and `$`.
 We don't want to use those symbols in source code, so instead we will establish a sealed trait and a set of case objects: